Sorry, you need to enable JavaScript to visit this website.

 Raising awareness about the risks posed by new media

-The National Media and Infocommunications Authority has an important role in raising awareness about the risks of using the new media.
-They launch several activities, and campaigns and provide guidance to draw attention to that topic.
+The National Media and Infocommunications Authority plays an important role in raising awareness of the risks of using new media.
+They launch several activities and campaigns and provide guidance to draw attention to that topic.

 Safer Internet Day activities